NicholasRMello/NicholasRMello/README.md

 # 👨‍💻 Nicholas Mello
 **`FullStack Developer · Brazil`**

-Building things with TypeScript, Node.js and React.
-Into clean architecture, AI-driven workflows and shipping stuff that actually works.
-Also making games and apps under [Azuware](https://azuware.com) on the side.
+Currently working with TypeScript, Node.js, and React.
+Focused on clean architecture, AI-driven workflows, and delivering products that actually work.
+I also develop games and applications at [Azuware](https://azuware.com) in my spare time.

 ---